 As the water warms, the walleyes become more susceptible to a jig/plastic presentation.
 Walleyes in cold water will eat a plastic bait, but I like to fish plastic pretty fast, and it seems like warmer water is best when it comes to walleyes and plastic bodies.
 When you’re using plastic, use a jig of one color with plastic of another color.
 Orange head/chartreuse body is a favorite.

-I used to use monofilament line with jigs, but fluorocarbon in 6 pound test has really gained favor with me.
+I used to use a monofilament line with jigs, but fluorocarbon in the 6-pound test has really gained favor with me.
 It’s tougher, it‘s invisible, it’s sensitive, it’s good stuff.

 Walleyes can be found in shallow water year ’round almost anywhere they live, but really expect them to be shallow now and into mid-June.
 If you do, you’ll find yourself catching walleyes shallower than you might have imagined.